-- 5.1 Demonstrates knowledge of age and developmentally appropriate purposes, characteristics, and used of different types of assessment (e.g., authentic, play-based, dynamic, functional behavior assessment, family interviews, diagnostic, progressmonitoring, observational, and performance). - variety of sources and settings (e.g., information from children's' families/caregivers, records from other service providers progress monitoring, and reports from IFSP/IEP team members) to establish meaningful, individualized learning goals and intervention activities. - 5.7 Interprets English learners' assessment data to identify their level of proficiency in English as well as in their primary language, as applicable, and use this information in planning instruction. - 5.8 Communicates and use assessment results accurately and effectively so that they are understandable and useful to familie4s and other service providers.
+5.1 Demonstrates knowledge of age and developmentally appropriate purposes, characteristics, and used of different types of assessment (e.g., authentic, play-based, dynamic, functional behavior assessment, family interviews, diagnostic, progress-monitoring, observational, and performance).

+- 5.6 Uses ongoing assessment data from a variety of sources and settings (e.g., information from children's' families/caregivers. records from other service providers progress monitoring, and reports from IFSP/IEP team members) to establish meaningful, individualized learning goals and intervention activities.
+5.7 Interprets English learners' assessment data to identify their level of proficiency in English as well as in their primary language, as applicable, and use this information in planning instruction. - 5.8 Communicates and use assessment results accurately and effectively so that they are understandable and useful to familie4s and other service providers.